JosephCaillet/vinimay/doc/technical_specifications.md

 The first two fields are the creation date and the last edition date, as a timestamp.
 If the post was never edited, the last edition date will be the same as the creation date.

-Other fields are the post's author (formatted as `username@instance_url`), content and privacy setting.
+Other fields are the post's author (formatted as `username@instanceUrl`), content and privacy setting.
 The last one has three possible values:

 * `public`: Everyone with an application using Vinimay's API can see the post and interact with it
 * `friends`: Only the server's owner's friends can see the post and interact with it